TC25/Geospatial_workshop_EE/OEFS/index.md

 ## Global Analysis: Tree Cover Change
 ### Now, let's analyze global tree cover change between 2001 and 2015.

-Now, let us scale our analysis globally and focus on the change in vegetation between 2001 and 2015.
+Basically, we will scale our analysis globally and focus on the change in tree cover between 2001 and 2015.

 ### Loading Data
 #### Load the MODIS tree cover data for the years 2001 and 2015.